bbatsov/metaredux/_posts/2023-09-09-clojure-support-in-emacs-one-unnecessary-drama.md

 That's why I've never submitted any packages that I've authored or maintained to either ELPA or Emacs's core.[^3]

 Anyways, I've tried to make my points and the Emacs maintainers made theirs.
 A few ideas where discussed and at some point the conversation took a rather unpleasant turn.
 First someone suggested that if we didn't want to collaborate the Emacs maintainers can create a new major Clojure mode.
-Then it was suggested it took be named `clojure-mode`, because it wasn't cool for third-party packages use such generic names.
+Then it was suggested it took be named `clojure-mode`, because it wasn't cool for third-party packages to use such generic names.
 It didn't seem like a big deal at the time, though, plus I had some vacation time ahead of me and I dropped this conversation out of my mind.

 During my vacation, however, I made the mistake of checking my email and I noticed that a new thread on the topic has started - one discussing a potential barebone major mode that simply derives from `lisp-mode`.[^4] At this point I got a bit upset and tried to understand what exactly was the problem that we were trying to solve here: